reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

 set-up the wavelength might be given for each measurement point in and extra column.

-Below several examples of hirarchical structures are given for various measurement schemes and levels of reduction.
+Below several examples of hierarchical structures are given for various measurement schemes and levels of reduction.
 Shown are only the entries relevant for this discussion.